ignatiuspatrick/module8_microC/README.md

 Write the report

-Add some comments
+Add some comments - after examples

 Add tests and a automatic tester

-Write example programs
+Write example programs - now
-Finish concurrency (lock for test and set, owner for the owenrship and communication at the end of current shared mem)

 ## Issue tracker